-We recently covered the best job websites for freelancers and gig economists and weighed their individual strengths and weaknesses.
-Now we’re diving a little deeper and providing an express tutorial for getting jobs on one of the biggest freelance marketplaces available online.
+We recently covered the best job websites for freelancers and gig economy workers and weighed their individual strengths and weaknesses.
+Now we’re providing a tutorial for getting jobs on one of the biggest freelance marketplaces available online.
 This guidance will not only help you get jobs on Upwork, but also on many comparable job indexes like Freelancer and Guru.

 It can feel like an uphill battle getting that first gig on Upwork.
 But with some strategic self-promotion and smart planning you can cut through the noise and make it happen!